cloud-devops-enthusiast/Microsoft-Azure/Azure Lab/Azure Virtual Machines.md

 - Consider Flexibility: When you are working in cloud, horizontal scaling is more flexible and easy to implement.
 Horizontal Scaling implementation helps you to run potentially thousands of VMs and you manage the changes in the workload and throughput of the application.

 - Considering Reprovisioning: When you remove an existing VM and replace it with a new VM, under this process of reprovisioning there will be interruption of services affecting the avaialbility of the application.
 So when you think about such kind of scenario you need to think about it and make proper plans for doing the same.
 One more thing which is needed to be considered is that the data stored in the VMs needs to be backed up before reprovisioning the VMs and then restoring or migrating it back to the new VMs.

+**Virtual Machine Scale Sets**

+Azure Virtual Machine scale sets is a service which allows you to deploy and manage a set of identical VMs.
+Virtual machine scale sets increase the number of VMs as per the needs and requirements of the application and also reduces the amount of VM instances when the demand decreases.
+This is a very useful feature of the Azure VMs which allows you to have a high availability and scalability of the application.
+This also allows you to have a high performance computing and also allows you to have a high availability of the application.

+As if you use the virtual machines scale sets in place you don't need to pre-provision your virtual machines.
+As the workloads increases, the number of VMs increases and as the workloads decreases, the number of VMs decreases.
+The process of adding or removing the VMs is done automatically by the Azure or manually by the user.
+This also allows you to have a high availability of the application.

+- All the virtual machine instances are created from the same base operating system and the configuration.
+This allows you to manage multiple number of VMs as a single unit without doing extra work.

+- Virtual machine scale sets supports the use of the Azure load balancer which allows you for basic layer 4 traffic distribution, and Azure Application Gateway which allows you for advanced layer 7 traffic distribution and SSL offloading.

+- As per the customer need and requirements, the virtual machine scale sets can be scaled manually or automatically.
+This allows you to have a high availability of the application.

+- Virtual machine scale sets support upto 1000 virtual machine instances.
+If you create and upload your own custom VM image then you can have upto 600 virtual machine instances.